louisclarencepeter/marvelous/README.md

 ## Description

 The Marvelous Boutique Hotel is a tranquil oasis located in Zanzibar.
-This project showcases an under construction page that provides information about the hotel's website upcoming launch, its features, and a countdown timer until the launch date.
+This project showcases an under construction page that provides information about the hotel's website upcoming launch.

 ## Files

 - `index.html`: The HTML file that defines the structure and content of the under construction page.
 - `styles.css`: The CSS file that styles the appearance of the under construction page.
-- `script.js`: The JavaScript file that manages the countdown timer and updates the content dynamically.

 ## Usage

 Simply open the `index.html` file in a web browser to view the under construction page.
-The page will display information about the hotel's upcoming launch, its features, and a countdown timer.

 ## Contributors